awkto/Kea-GUI-Reservations/KEA_SETUP_GUIDE.md

 # KEA Setup Guide for Lease Management GUI

-## Problem: No Leases Showing in GUI
+## Problem: No Leases Showing or Cannot Promote

+If you're seeing errors like:
+- "No leases found" or `'lease4-get-all' command not supported`
+- `'reservation-add' command not supported`

-If you're seeing "No leases found" or errors like `'lease4-get-all' command not supported`, it means the **lease_cmds hook library** is not enabled in your KEA configuration.
+It means the required **hook libraries** are not enabled in your KEA configuration.

-## Solution: Enable the lease_cmds Hook Library
+## Solution: Enable Required Hook Libraries

+You need **two** hook libraries:
+1. **lease_cmds** - Enables viewing and managing leases
+2. **host_cmds** - Enables creating and managing reservations

 ### Step 1: Locate Your KEA Configuration File